MikeTannenbaum/digital-garden-jekyll-template/_notes/How I take smart notes.md

 ---
-title: How to take smart notes
+title: How I take smart notes
 ---
 Note-taking is an activity that occurs in the present moment but is in service of a future one.